talkpython/mastering-pycharm-course/your-turn/4-refactoring/readme.md

 Our code is MUCH better already.
 But let's separate the usage of this functionality from it's implementation.
 We'll move the parts to do with downloading and parsing episodes to `service.py`.

 Let's move the data container and type first.
-Highlight these to lines and "move" them via refactoring to `service.py`.
+Highlight these two lines and "move" them via refactoring to `service.py`.

 	Episode = namedtuple('Episode', 'title link pubdate show_id')
 	episode_data = {}